-A public vote chooses the winners of the Grassroots Award and the Team of the Year title, with the remaining accolades awarded by an incredible cast of expert judges with scores of Olympic medals and sporting records held between them.
+A public vote chooses the winners of the Grassroots Award, Changemaker Award, and Team of the Year Award, with the remaining accolades awarded by an incredible cast of expert judges with scores of Olympic medals and sporting records held between them.

 Dame Jessica Ennis-Hill DBE

 Ennis-Hill stole the nation’s heart in the 2012 Olympics, when she won gold in the heptathlon on Super Saturday.
 Since then, she has become a three-time world champion, two-time winner of Sunday Times Sportswoman of the Year Award and has been made a Dame in 2017.

 In 2008, Adlington became the first British swimmer to win two gold medals at the Olympics for a hundred years.
 She has competed in four Olympic finals over two Games, and won two gold and two bronze medals.
 Since retiring in 2013, she has joined the BBC punditry team for the Rio Olympics and the World Championships, among others.

 Lauren Steadman is the current Paralympic Triathlon Champion in the Women’s Individual PTS5 race, three-time World Champion and seven-time European Champion.
 Lauren was born without her lower right arm and has proudly represented Team GB in the paratriathlon’s inaugural entry to the Paralympic Games at Rio 2016 where Lauren achieved the Silver medal.

 Five years later Lauren returned to the Games stronger than ever at Tokyo 2020.
 Lauren made history as she crossed the finish line in Tokyo winning the Paralympic Champion title for Team GB.
 It was the culmination of a 16 year dream and the final medal to complete her arsenal of titles.